02 May 2024

 Those who covet respect.

-There are people (again, of a certain type) who chafe at how the United States functions on a first-name basis.
-It’s common courtesy, they insist, to address strangers as “Miss” or “Mister,” and not by our given names.
-It’s how they were raised, and those who hoisted this rule upon them told them it was out of politeness and respect.
+There are people (again, of a certain type; it’s not just older people, ’cause I’ve met such people of all ages) who chafe at how the United States functions on a first-name basis.
+They insist this isn’t appropriate; it’s more correct to address strangers as “Miss” or “Mister.”
+Certainly not by our given names.
+They were raised with this sort of formality, and were taught it was done out of politeness and respect.
+Today?—nobody respects people.

-Of course this is crap.
+Of course this thinking, and reasoning, is horse manure.
 It’s not courtesy to address someone as “Miss” or “Mister.”
 (And many a woman will be downright annoyed when you call ’em “Ma’am.”)
 It’s subordination.
-When you aren’t allowed to address someone by their proper name, either by rule or by custom, it means “I only want a formal relationship with you; let’s be distant and cold.”
-Sometimes because we’re unfriendly.
-Just as often because we don’t consider ourselves equals.
+When a person refuses to let you address them by their proper name, either by rule or by custom, it means “I want only a formal relationship with you.
+Let’s be distant and cold.”
+Sometimes because they are distant and cold; they’re unfriendly, if not hostile.
+Just as often it’s because they want everybody else to recognize them as our betters; certainly not our equals.

-If they really are a superior—you’re in the military, or speaking to your boss, or a student addressing a teacher, or a kid speaking to their parents and grandparents and even aunts and uncles—this isn’t so much an issue.
-There often needs to be some professional distance.
-But among equals it’s totally inappropriate.
+But among equals, it’s totally inappropriate.
 Shopclerks are not my subordinates.
 They’re there to help me, not obey me.
 And if I’m awful to them, they should be able to order me out of their store.

-Jesus stated precisely why it is people seek titles: They want to be flattered.
+Jesus stated precisely why it is people seek titles: They wanna be flattered.
 They want to seize authority over you.
-They don’t want to earn your respect; they want it the quick ’n dirty way, by assuming a title and making us use it.
+They don’t want to earn your respect; they want it the quick ’n dirty way, by assuming a title and forcing others to use it.

 Nope, this isn’t how the rest of the world works.
 Rank has its privileges.
-The President might be a rotting chancre of a man, but people are expected to treat him with respect (though if he’s in the opposition party, they don’t bother) because, they argue, his office merits honor.
+The American president might be a rotting chancre of a man, but people are expected to treat him with respect (though if he’s in the opposition party, they don’t bother) because, they argue, his office merits honor.
 And y’know, there’s some precedent for this in the bible.
-In Jesus and Paul’s days, the head priests of Jerusalem were regularly corrupt and evil and irreligious.
-But their titles still meant something, as Paul acknowledged.
+In Jesus and Paul’s days, the head priests of Jerusalem were regularly corrupt and evil and irreligious, but as Paul acknowledged, their titles still meant something.
 Ac 23.5

 So what do we do when people order us to use their titles?
-Bluntly, it’s a sign of their immaturity.
+Bluntly, it’s a sign of their spiritual immaturity.
 And immaturity disqualifies people from leadership.
-Christian elders are supposed to be worthy of respect, Tt 2.2 but demanding respect is a whole other deal, and means they’ve not yet earned it.
+Christian elders are supposed to be worthy of respect, Tt 2.2 but demanding respect is a whole other deal, and indicates they’ve not yet earned it.
 No matter how much they think they have.
 I’ve known schoolteachers who’ve rebuked bratty kids with, “I deserve your respect”—but knowing those teachers, no they haven’t.
 Adulthood doesn’t grant you honor.
 Respect is earned.
-If kids don’t respect you, it’s ’cause they don’t know you—or they do know you, and you aren’t worthy.
+If kids don’t respect you, it’s either ’cause they don’t know you… or they do know you, and you’re not worthy.

-Same with Pastor Todd.
+Same with Pastor Athenodoros.
 Only thing he earned was my apprehension: Now I’m suspicious of him, and can’t recommend anyone go to his church, much less follow him.

 Those who covet titles on others’ behalf.

-The only people who get bent out of shape about my calling my pastors by their given names, tend to be fellow church members.
-Like those old-school matrons who’d never think of addressing Pastor in any other way than “Pastor.”
+However, the only people who get bent out of shape about my calling my pastors by their given names, tend to be fellow church members.
+Like those old-school matrons who would never address Pastor in any other way than “Pastor.”
 One or two of them have actually rebuked me.
-“He’s not ‘Jimmy.’
+“He’s not ‘Fergus.’
 He’s ‘Pastor.’
 You call him Pastor.
 He deserves your respect.”

-In contrast, living religion is to truly respect our leaders.
-If they lead our churches in a godly direction, support ’em!
+In contrast, good religion is respect our leaders in deed as well as word.
+When they lead our churches in godly directions, support ’em!
 With more than lip service: Actually pitch in and help out.
 If you can’t—you’re too busy or too poor—that’s understandable, but you really need to sort out your priorities.
 And if you won’t, again with sorting out priorities—or maybe you oughta consider switching to a church where you can get behind your leaders.

 ’Cause making sure you always call ’em “Pastor” or “Sister” or “Bishop” or “Prophet,” or whatever their title is, is only of value to the superficial.
 Not to a mature Christian, and never to Jesus.